 Brolga FAQ 1

 The Brolga Grus rubicunda is an icon bird for Australians, and the only crane found in New Guinea.
-Australia also has Sarus Cranes Grus antigone, so an earlier common name for Brolgas (Australian Crane, attributed to John Gould) may be confusing.
+Australia is now known to have Sarus Cranes Grus antigone as well, so an earlier common name for Brolga (Australian Crane, attributed to John Gould) may be confusing.
 Here in Brolga FAQs Part 1 we look at Brolga features, size, location and numbers.
 An introduction to Brolgas and Sarus Cranes, including comparison photos and calls, is in Ozcranes Australia/New Guinea Cranes Introduction».

-Male Brolgas are larger than females.
-Australian Sarus Cranes is in Ozcranes Crane Intro».
+A table with measurements for Brolgas and Australian Sarus Cranes is in Ozcranes Crane Intro».
 Males are slightly larger than females.
 One way of estimating male Brolga size is to view them standing near people.
 Australia Zoo has photos of zoo rangers kneeling or standing beside male Brolgas (scroll down).
-A Brolga with young can be seen soliciting food from camper – excellent view of Brolga size and food begging behaviour (but Brolgas can be aggressive, Ozcranes doesn't recommend feeding wild birds).
+A Brolga with young can be seen soliciting food from a camper – excellent view of Brolga size and food begging behaviour (but Brolgas can be aggressive, Ozcranes doesn't recommend feeding wild birds).

 - Mandora Marsh, NW Australia 2000: 3,600